mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 ```

 ### What's wrong
-Let's upgrade our Helm release and check what is inside the secret:
+Let's upgrade our Helm release and check the contents of the secret:
 ```bash
 helm upgrade --install myapi-release ./charts/myapi kubectl get secret myapi-release -o jsonpath="{.data.passcode}" | base64 --decode
 ```

-You can execute above code snippet multiple times.
-The secret will changes in every release, but your API will still with the oldest secret.
+You can execute the above code snippet multiple times.
+The secret will change in every release, but your API will still be using the oldest secret.

 {{< collapse openByDefault=false summary="Helm upgrade and check secret" >}}
 ```bash